jorenheit/brainfix/README.md

     let [10] array1;      // array of size 10, not initialized
     let [] str = "Hello"; // the size of str is deduced as 5 and initialized to "Hello"

-    let [y] array2;       // ERROR: size of the array must be a compiletime constant let [10] str2 = str;  // ERROR: size mismatch in assignment let [10] str3 = '0';  // OK: str3 is now a string of ten '0'-characters
+    let [y] array2;       // ERROR: size of the array must be a number or const let [10] str2 = str;  // ERROR: size mismatch in assignment let [10] str3 = '0';  // OK: str3 is now a string of ten '0'-characters
 }